-Then she added that a prince who was not known to her, came and succeeded in persuading her to join him on his way to his homeland.
-Afterwards, they were wedded and Alongan Pisayanan was born out of the wedlock.
+Then she added that a prince who was not known to her came and succeeded in persuading her to join him on his way to his homeland.

 Storytelling and Symbolism

-Before the Spanish colonial period, the archipelagos of Southeast Asia were under the influence of the traders of Hindu-Malayan culture, such as the Majapahit Empire, which was being supplanted by Islamic conquest by the Sultanate of Malacca, who had converted from Hinduism to Islam in 1414, and of Borneo.
-In the Majapahit Empire, the last Hindu kings retreated to Bali around 1500.
+Before the Spanish colonial period, the archipelagos of Southeast Asia were under the influence of the traders of Hindu-Malayan cultures, such as the Majapahit Empire, which was being supplanted by Islamic conquest by the Sultanate of Malacca, who had converted from Hinduism to Islam in 1414, and of Borneo.

 What distinguishes them from other tribes in the Philippines is their intricate craftsmanship in metal, and are known for creating colorful sets of jewelry and clothing out of dyed pineapple and banana fibers which are showcased in their traditional dances.

-Although the tradition of the Maranaos has pre-Islamic elements, it combined with the tenets of Islam.
-But this type of adaptation or repurposing of new belief systems to native ones is not a new phenomenon, and also happens in Philippine culture as a whole with regard to Catholicism and ancestor worship.
+Although the tradition of the Maranaos has pre-Islamic elements, it is combined with the tenets of Islam.
+But this type of adaptation or repurposing of new belief systems to native ones is not a new phenomenon, and also happens in Philippine culture as a whole concerning Catholicism and ancestor worship.

-But issues about Mindanao has always been cast along the lines of war, underdevelopment, kidnapping and lately terrorism.
+But issues about Mindanao have always been cast along the lines of war, underdevelopment, kidnapping, and lately terrorism.

 But even before the militants stormed into Marawi, strict Islamic scholars and followers (usually educated in Saudi Arabia), scorned folkloric practices and even encouraged the destruction of the ancient Maranao texts.

-It is highly possible however, that before the arrival of the new religions, the Philippines was part of Hindu empires based in Java and in other islands.
+Before the arrival of the new religions, the islands now comprising the Philippines were part of Hindu empires based in Java and other islands.

 Although Hinduism is now a minority in the country, Hindu beliefs still pervade the national psyche; it is socially and culturally ingrained in the majority of Filipinos today.